 E. Paragraph B. Exclusions of Section II – Covered Autos Liability Coverage is amended as follows:

-1. Paragraph B.4. of the Employee Indemnification And Employer's Liability Exclusion is replaced by the following:
+1. Exclusion B.4.
+Employee Indemnification And Employer's Liability is replaced by the following:

 "Bodily injury" to:

 a.
 An "employee" of the "insured" arising out of and in the course of employment by the "insured"; or